medjedovicm/sasapps.io/content/posts/modernising-legacy-sas-scl-af-applications.md

 ---
 Before SAS Studio, and even EG (but after display manager), there was a desktop application used exclusively for accessing SAS.
 It was known as Base SAS, and within it there was an application development facility known as SAS/AF.

 This enabled point and click development of user interfaces, in a similar way to User Forms in VBA Excel.
 The application logic was driven by an object-orientated language known as SCL.
-SCL code was compiled, stored in catalogs, and the resulting application was often stored on a network drive and launched by end users.
+SCL code was compiled, saved in catalogs, and the resulting application was often stored on a network drive and launched by end users.

 It's fair to say these applications were a massive success, as many of them are still alive today - surviving decades of technological evolution!
 Still, as organisations have matured, the following challenges transpired: